our-staff-1.png

 • Exhibit, Performance, Documentary, Essay, Website

 In Hawaiʻi, students can also enter their project in on of the formats above, in ʻōlelo Hawaiʻi.
 Projects are centered around a yearly theme from National History Day.
-The theme for last year, (2022-2023), was Frontiers in History: People, Places, and Ideas.

 Benefits of the Program